hbowie/softdevbigideas/ideas/Build Great Teams.md

 * *Product:* A concrete [product][focus] forces hard decisions to be made, and forces the team to actually produce a tangible result.
 * *Delivery:* The team must [deliver][] something in a limited timeframe, again enforcing a degree of discipline.
 * *Customer:* The product must be something of [value to a real customer][value].
 Without the ability to visualize such a recipient, it is hard for the team to make the sort of often difficult trade-off decisions involved in any important work.

+Note that a cross-functional team focused on delivery of a single product is sometimes referred to as an [Integrated Product Team(IPT)](https://en.wikipedia.org/wiki/Integrated_product_team).

 ### Important Team Characteristics